wearpants/instrument/doc/output.rst

 [0, 1, 4, 9, 16]

-:class:`.CSVDirMetric` saves metrics to multiple files, named after each metric, with two columns: item count & elapsedtime.
+:class:`.CSVDirMetric` saves metrics to multiple files, named after each metric, with two columns: item count & elapsed time.
 This class is global to your program; do not manually create instances.
 Instead, use the classmethod :meth:`.CSVDirMetric.metric`.
 Set the class variable `outdir` to a directory in which to store files.
 The contents of this directory will be deleted on